Rabbi Barry Kenter

 Rabbi Barry A. Kenter, a GreenFaith Fellow, has been rabbi of the Greenburgh Hebrew Center, Dobbs Ferry, New York since 1984.

 A native Californian, he was graduated from California State University at Northridge with a Bachelor of Arts degree in History and a Standard Secondary Teaching Credential.
-He was a Rotary Foundation Graduate Fellow at the Catholic University of Louvain, Belgium where he was awarded both first and second licenses with distinction, the first in Political Science the second in International Relations and comparative Political Science.
+He was a Rotary Foundation Graduate Fellow at the Catholic University of Louvain, Belgium where he was awarded both first and second licenses with distinction, the first in Political Science; the second in International Relations and Comparative Political Science.
 He holds a Bachelor of Hebrew Literature degree from the University of Judaism and Master of Arts degree from the Jewish Theological Seminary of America, which ordained him in 1980.
-In June 2011, he was inducted as one of 25 fellow 2011 class of GreenFaith, GreenFaith, an interfaith organization, believes that the world's great religions see the sacred in nature and teach respect for the earth.
+In June 2011, he was inducted as one of 25 fellow 2011 class of GreenFaith Fellows.
+GreenFaith, an interfaith organization, believes that the world's great religions see the sacred in nature and teach respect for the earth.
 He serves as an adjunct professor at Mercy College in Dobbs Ferry.
 Rabbi Kenter returned to the Seminary several years ago and was awarded a Doctor of Hebrew Literature degree in Medieval Jewish Studies in May, 2014.

-Rabbi Kenter and his wife, Judith Dickstein Kenter, are the proud parents of two sons, one of whom is associate rabbi of Congregation B'nai Torah in Atlanta; the other is an attorney at the New York law firm of Weil, Gotshal and Manges.
-Judi, a past-president of the Hudson Valley Branch of Women's League for Conservative Judaism, most recently served as International Recording Secretary for Women's League for Conservative Judaism, serves as an international vice-president of Women's League.
+Rabbi Kenter and his wife, Judith Dickstein Kenter, are the proud parents of two sons, one of whom is a rabbi of Congregation B'nai Torah in Atlanta; the other is an attorney at the New York law firm of Weil, Gotshal and Manges.
+Judi, a past-president of the Hudson Valley Branch of Women's League for Conservative Judaism, most recently served as International Recording Secretary for Women's League for Conservative Judaism, and presently serves as an international education vice-president of Women's League.